Skip to Content

 Our trip to Canmore and Banff National Park lasted a full week and even though we did a ton of hiking and sightseeing, I already have a pretty strong itch to get back to the Canadian Rockies.

 If you’re looking for ideas on other things to do during your trip to Banff National Park then consider checking out my posts on the Larch Valley to Sentinel Pass hike which originates from the Moraine Lakeshore or the Lake Agnes Tea House to Big Beehive hike which starts near Lake Louise.
-These were two of my favorite hikes in the area and should be on your hit list as well.

 For anyone trying to pack for a weeks long hiking trip through Alberta, Canada, I’d suggest glancing over my complete day hike checklist.
 It’s the perfect resource for making sure you don’t over look any essential hiking gear when packing for your vacation.

 Thanks for stopping by and reading my post!
-I hope you decide to visit the Three Sisters Viewpoint hike in Canmore and stop back by to let me know what you thought of it.
+I hope you decide to visit the Three Sisters Viewpoint hike in Canmore and stop back by to let me know what you thought of it!